MrPixle2022/Documentaion/Js/React/Hooks.md

 ---

-hooks allow your component to hook into a state, like rerendering them when there state change
+hooks allow your component to hook into a state(data within your component that may change) which means linking them to a state and when that state changes it triggers them which will change your component in a way or another, like rerendering them when there state change

 to use hook you first should import them: